-Keeping children, whether yours or someone else’s, entertained is a year-round activity that sometimes feels like a rather daunting one.
+Keeping children, whether they are yours or someone else’s, entertained is a year-round activity that often times can feel like a rather daunting one.
 If money is tight, or you are just looking to cut back, it can be especially hard to come up with creative ways to pass the time.
-If you’re searching for some of the best free activities for kids, try one of these simple & fun ideas.
+If you’re searching for some of the best fun free activities for kids, try one of these simple & fun ideas.

 Whether you’re searching for ways to entertain your kids over summer break or need to keep your kids occupied on a LONG snowy day, finding fun things for your kids to do is a big part of parenthood.
 Though paying for constant activities for kids adds up fast, and can get expensive quickly!

-Luckily, there are tons and tons of great free, or cheap, activities for kids if you know where to look.
+Luckily, there are tons and tons of great free, or even cheap activities for kids if you know where to look.

 Here are my favorite ideas for keeping your kids entertained without spending a dime…or as few dimes as possible.